Foundation

 Applications are closed for 2025!

-Competitive Exhibits Scholarships: Students eligible for the competitive exhibits scholarships must compete in the following: Beef Show, Rabbit Show, Congressional Medal of Honor (CMOH) Photography, Congressional Medal of Honor (CMOH) Student Art, Best of Show Student Art, and Fairest of the Fair.
+Competitive Exhibits Scholarships: Students eligible for the competitive exhibits scholarships must compete in the following: Beef Show, Rabbit Show, Congressional Medal of Honor (CMOH) Photography, Congressional Medal of Honor (CMOH) Student Art, Best of Show Student Art, Junior Fairest of the Fair, and Fairest of the Fair.

 Learn more about competitions here.